 26. Pick Mushrooms

 There are many mushrooms in the Carpathian Mountains in autumn, especially after warm rains.
 More than 200 kinds of mushrooms grow in the Carpathians and on average you can find more than 300 mushrooms a day.
-Many of the hotels can arrange for guide for mushroom picking.
+Many of the hotels can arrange for guides for mushroom picking.

-Hutsul Region (Гуцули)
+What to do in the Hutsul Region (Гуцули)

 Hutsuls are an ethno-cultural group of Ukrainians, who for centuries have inhabited the south-easternmost Carpathian mountains, mainly in Ukraine and in the northern extremity of Romania.
 Traditional Hutsul culture is often represented by the colorful and intricate craftsmanship of their clothing, sculpture, architecture, woodworking, metalworking, rug weaving, pottery, and egg decorating.